-These templates for intentional community agreements are to help groups in the forming phase especially.
-Documenting your agreements can help your founding members get on the same page.
+These guidelines for intentional community agreements are to help groups in the forming phase especially.
+Writing your agreements can help your founding members get on the same page.
 It also can help potential new members to understand whether your vision and decisions will be workable for them.
 If they are going to join in and make substantial contributions, they will want to either help make the decisions or know about the decisions that have already been made.
+The agreement guidelines and templates have been refined by qualified consultants.
+They’re mouldable into whatever a group of founders feel like is, for them, “good enuf for now, safe enuf to try.”

-These ICmatch templates prompt you to discuss important issues before they become problematic.
-You may feel confident that everyone’s good intentions will lead you all to find a way to meets everyone’s needs or compromise, anytime you have a disagreement.
-We have learned this is overly optimistic.
-These discussions are to help you all compromise less by finding a good fit from the start.
+These discussion prompts are to help you all compromise less by finding a good fit from the start.
 There are many groups of idealistic and motivated communitarians who discover only after substantial investment that their fervent ideals are not in as much alignment with each other as they had assumed.
-From reading about many founders’ successes and failures, we’ve learned that tackling some of these challenging issues from the start can help groups base their community formation on a more realistic understanding.
+From reading about many founders’ successes and failures, we’ve learned that tackling some of these challenging issues from the start can help groups base their residential community formation on a more realistic understanding.
 It’s like a prenup: It seems to lessen some of the romance, but it can lessen a whole lot of uncertainty when unexpected or challenging situations arise.
-The lists within the templates are meant to tip you off to various alternatives you may not have considered.
+The lists within the linked guides and templates are meant to tip you off to various alternatives you may not have considered.

 - ICmatch is designed to help your group find each other and gel faster than it would happen otherwise.
 It still won’t be as fast as you want it to be.
 You’ll have to make a call about starting your meetings with five matching members, or waiting until you have more so that you’ll still have 5 if a few drop out.
 If you haven’t been interacting much, it might be better to wait until you have at least 10 potential members.
 That way, there’s more chance that some will find strong compatibility, and you may even end up with two separate groups that can remain supportive.